-Nobody is born per-programmed to defer to authority.
-During the
+Nobody is born pre-programmed to defer to authority.

 toddler years, children are inclined to follow their impulses, and